zeta-chain/network-athens3/docs/start_here.md

 #### Configure RPC Connectivity

 Observer Signers need an RPC endpoint for each connected chain.
-You can follow the standard instructions to configure a node for most chains but the BTC requires special instructions to customize it for ZetaChain.
+You can follow the standard instructions to configure a node for most chains but the BTC requires special instructions just for ZetaChain.
 The links below will take you to a node setup guide for each chain.

 - [Ethereum RPC Node Setup](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node/)
 - [BSC RPC Node Setup](https://docs.bnbchain.org/docs/validator/fullnode/)